smartcontractkit/documentation/src/pages/blockchain-integrations-framework/index.md

 ---
-layout: nodes.liquid
+layout: ../../layouts/MainLayout.astro
 section: bif
 date: Last Modified
-title: 'Blockchain Integrations Framework'
+title: "Blockchain Integrations Framework"
-permalink: 'docs/blockchain-integrations-framework/'
 ---

 Chainlink Labs provides self-service tools that node operators and blockchain projects can use to deploy Data Feed integrations on EVM networks.
 These tools are called the Blockchain Integrations Framework (BIF).
 This framework includes a command line interface (CLI) and is available as a binary file.
 The binary is not publicly available.
 During the Alpha release, you must receive this binary directly from Chainlink Labs.